fomichev/pycryptobox/README.md

 use tag variable, it's usage is optional (and intended to help you with the clutter).

+Comments are started with `#` and ended at the end of the line.

 Extending / Adding new login (includes)
 ---------------------------------------